-Influenza vaccination is recommended for all pregnant people at any stage of pregnancy to protect themselves and their babies.
+Influenza (flu) vaccination is recommended for all pregnant people at any stage of pregnancy to protect themselves and their babies.

 Influenza can be very serious during pregnancy.
 Normal changes that happen in the body during pregnancy, like changes in the immune system, make pregnant people more likely to get really sick from influenza and to be hospitalized.
 Influenza can also be harmful to the baby.